Optimizing the number of measurements for vibrational structure on quantum computers: coordinates and measurement schemes: Conclusion

 \section{Conclusion}

-\acresetall In this work, we have presented different vibrational coordinates that provide reductions in runtime for quantum computations of anharmonic vibrational wavefunctions using realistic \acp{pes}.
-It was shown that an average of threefold (twofold), with up to sevenfold (fivefold), reductions may be achieved by appropriately transforming the vibrational coordinates for three-mode (six-mode) molecules.
+\acresetall In this work, we have presented different vibrational coordinates that provide reductions in measurements for quantum computations of anharmonic vibrational wave funtions using realistic \acp{pes}.
+It was shown that an average of 3-fold (1.5-fold), with up to 7-fold (2.5-fold), reductions may be achieved by appropriately transforming the vibrational coordinates for three-mode (six-mode) molecules.
 One must emphasize the size of the molecules which were used in the benchmarks.
 Localized coordinates are generally favourable for relatively large molecules for which delocalized interactions may be negligible.
 Thus, localized coordinates should be further investigated in the context of larger systems to investigate the performance for larger molecules.

-Furthermore, it was demonstrated that the \ac{qwc} scheme may provide similar variance reductions as compared to the \ac{fc} scheme, contrary to what has been demonstrated for electronic structure.
-Thus, the \ac{fc} schemes appear to be less favourable compared to the \ac{qwc} schemes due to increased circuit depths.
-Such differences between electronic and vibrational structure may arise due to the different commutations relations (fermionic/bosonic).
-Additionally, the Hilbert spaces differ in structure, with the electronic Hilbert space being expanded in spin-orbitals and the vibrational Hilbert space being expanded in modal basis functions.
-Combining the \ac{si} algorithm with grouping non-overlapping interaction terms does not provide more optimal groupings compared to the \ac{si} algorithm.
-They do however have the potential for faster group generation of large molecules, where this overhead may become important.
+Contrary to what has been observed for electronic structure, we see no systematic reduction in variance using the \ac{sifc} scheme compared to the \ac{siqwc} scheme.
+Such differences between electronic and vibrational structure may arise due to the different commutation relations (fermionic/bosonic).
+Additionally, the Hilbert spaces differ in structure, with the electronic Hilbert space spanned by spin-orbitals and the vibrational Hilbert space spanned by modal basis functions.
+Combining the \ac{si} algorithm with the grouping of non-overlapping interaction terms in the \ac{mcr} algorithm (\cref{subsec:vibrational-heuristics}) does not provide better groupings compared to the plain \ac{si} algorithm.
+They are however still interesting because the sorting of multiple sets is trivially parallelizable which might be useful if the sorting overhead becomes significant, e.g. for large molecules.

 These results agree with previous conclusions for electronic structure where minimizing the total number of groups does not necessarily provide optimal variances.
-Despite the reductions obtained by performing optimal coordinate transformations, the crude \ac{uvccsd} estimates indicate considerable runtimes for estimating ground states, requiring further research to focus on methods for reduction of resources in order to provide practical quantum advantages in vibrational structure.